utsavanand2/docs/docs/README.md

 # Cloud Native Tunnel

-inlets is a Cloud Native Tunnel used to connect HTTP and TCP services between networks securely.
+Professionals use inlets to connect HTTP and TCP services between networks securely.
 Through an encrypted websocket, inlets can penetrate firewalls, NAT, captive portals, and other restrictive networks lowering the barrier to entry.

 VPNs traditionally require up-front configuration like subnet assignment and ports to be opened in firewalls.
 A tunnel with inlets can provide an easy-to-use, low-maintenance alternative to VPNs and other site-to-site networking solutions.